 Thanks Carrie!
 I love how moist the meat gets!

-That turkey breast looks so flavorful and delicious!
-Definitely going to try your recipe.
+Our turkey breast was so flavorful and delicious!
+Definitely going to make your recipe again.

 Thank you Denise!